PX4/PX4-user_guide/en/advanced_features/traffic_avoidance_adsb.md

 The code can be found in `Navigator::check_traffic` ([/src/modules/navigator/navigator_main.cpp](https://github.com/PX4/Firmware/blob/master/src/modules/navigator/navigator_main.cpp)).

 PX4 will also forward the transponder data to a GCS if this has been configured for the MAVLink instance (this is recommended).
+The last 10 Digits of the GUID is displayed as Drone identifcation.

 ## Further Information